Post-death tax planning for the unprepared, Part 3: Who reports post-death income, and for how long?

 Nonetheless, a thorough and thoughtful personal representative can untangle even the most convoluted estate by knowing what information to get, how to obtain it, and what responsibilities he or she must fulfill.

 Editor’s note: When a loved one dies unexpectedly, survivors face a potentially daunting task of settling the estate without a will.
 For the personal representative, completing the process requires several important tax-related duties.
 Part 1 of this series discussed how to identify the personal representative and the estate’s assets.
 Part 2 of this series discussed the personal representative’s ongoing responsibilities.
-In Part 3, we’ll discuss income reporting and tax implications for the estate and its beneficiaries.

 Additional editor’s note: This article has been reviewed for changes following the passage of the 2017 Tax Cuts and Jobs Act.
 The information provided in this article was not affected by the 2017 TCJA